Volcán de Fuego

 Fuego is famous for being almost constantly active at a low level.
-Small gas and ash eruptions occur every 15 to 20 minutes, but larger eruptions are rare.
-Andesite and basalt lava types dominate, and recent eruptions have tended to be more mafic than older ones.
+Small explosions of gas and ash occur every 15 to 20 minutes, but larger eruptions are less frequent.
+Andesite and basalt lava types dominate.

-The volcano is joined with Acatenango and collectively the complex is known as La Horqueta.
+The volcano is joined with Acatenango volcano to its north and collectively the complex is known as La Horqueta.
+Between Fuego and Acatenango is La Meseta, a scarp marking the remains of an older volcano that collapsed around 8,500 years ago.
+Fuego volcano started to grow after the collapse of La Meseta.

 Early expeditions

 In 1881, French writer Eugenio Dussaussay climbed the volcano, then practically unexplored.
 First, he needed to ask for permission to climb from the Sacatepéquez governor, who gave him a letter for the Alotenango mayor asking for his assistance with guides to help the explorer and his companion, Tadeo Trabanino.
 They wanted to climb the central peak, unexplored at the time, but could not find a guide and had to climb to the active cone, which had a recent eruption in 1880.

 British archeologist Alfred Percival Maudslay climbed the volcano on 7 January 1892.
 Here is how he described his expedition: